 If you’re moving from another EU country, you can take your car into Spain VAT-free as long as you’ve owned it for at least six months.
 If you want to import a new vehicle, however, you’ll need to pay VAT at 21%, while non-EU citizens will also need to pay an additional 10% import tax.

 Non-EU vehicles must be registered immediately, while those imported from EU countries can be driven for six months before being registered in Spain.
-Read if you need to exchange your foreign driving license in Spain and about Spanish driving and parking rules.
+Read if you need to get a Spanish driving license and about Spanish driving rules.

 Regardless of where you’re moving from, you’ll need to pay Impuesto Especial sobre Determinados Medios de Transporte (registration tax).
 This tax is based on the value and emissions of the vehicle and a form can be accessed here.